-Last year, former Governor Pat McCrory issued an order to change Naloxone (opioid overdose antidote) from requiring a prescription, to now be available ‘over the counter’.
+North Carolina recently changed Naloxone (opioid overdose antidote) from requiring a prescription to being available ‘over the counter’.

 Despite the medicine being a proven life-saver, local pharmacists say people are not coming to them to get it or even asking about it, likely due to people simply not having enough information about it.

 According to the Carolina’s Healthcare System, “Naloxone is a medication that counteracts an overdose caused by an opioid drug – administering naloxone may be the key to saving a person’s life before medical assistance arrives.”